-After you continue walking from Hakushoin you get to center part of the Goten Temple Complex, Shinden.
-Shinden is used for rituals and ceremonies, and is composed of three rooms, and although many people probably will mostly concentrate on the beautiful garden, it is recommended that you also look at the beautiful paintings on the sliding doors and walls of seasonal motifs.
+After you continue walking from Hakushoin you get to the central part of the Goten Temple Complex, Shinden.
+Shinden is used for rituals and ceremonies, and is composed of three rooms, and although many people probably will mostly concentrate on the beautiful garden, you should also look at the beautiful paintings of seasonal subjects on the sliding doors and walls of the room.

 When you continue on the walkway, you get to see Kuroshoin.
-This simple building and the paintings on the sliding doors have a calm feeling to them.
+This simple building and the paintings on the sliding doors feel calm and relaxing.

 In the back of the Goten Temple Complex, you can see Reimeiden where the Buddha of Healing is enshrined.
-You cannot go inside Reimeiden, but you can see inside from the gaps between the sliding doors, and pray for the Buddha of Healing.
+You cannot go inside Reimeiden, but you can see inside from the gaps between the sliding doors.

 *There is an alarm sensor on the sliding doors of Reimeiden.
-If you put your hands past the sliding door sensor, it will raise an alarm, so be careful when praying.
+If you put your hands past the sliding door sensor, it will raise an alarm, so be careful.

 Inside the Goten Temple Complex there is a souvenir shop where you can find all kinds of souvenirs from goshuin temple stamp books and amulets to sweets.

-The recommendation of Sharing Kyoto’s writers is these black beans that come in a beautiful box.
-They have two kinds of beans made in collaboration with the temple and a long established shop in Kyoto, plain beans with which you can enjoy the simple taste of the beans themselves and matcha beans with which you can enjoy the rich fragrance of matcha.
+The recommended thing to get here are these black beans that come in a beautiful box.
+They have two kinds of beans made in collaboration with a long established shop in Kyoto, plain beans with which you can enjoy the simple taste of the beans themselves and matcha beans that have a strong matcha flavor.

-When you continue from the Chumon Gate, you will get to see the two symbols of Ninna-ji Temple: the Omuro Sakura on your left and the Five-Storied Pagoda on your right.
-There are many other famous five-storied pagodas in Kyoto like the ones at To-ji and Daigo-ji temples and the Yasaka Pagoda, but the one at Ninna-ji Temple is especially beautiful because it is surrounded by greenery in spring and summer and by autumn leaves in autumn.
+When you continue from the Chumon Gate, you will get to see the symbol of Ninna-ji Temple: the Five-Storied Pagoda on your right.
+Ninna-ji Temple’s Five-Storied Pagoda is especially beautiful when it is surrounded by the crimson autumn leaves.
 This pagoda is also a designated Important Cultural Property, and it is often used as a filming location for Japanese period pieces and television dramas.
-The pagoda is beautiful no matter from where you look, but if you want to take a nice picture of it, the recommended place to take it is from the west side.

-When you leave the Five-Storied Pagoda, and continue with the Chumon Gate to your back, you will get to the Kondo main hall that is also designated a National Treasure of Japan.
-Kondo is the main hall of the temple, and it is a rare example of a surviving Imperial court structure.
-Inside the hall, there are such Buddhist statues as the statues of the Four Heavenly Kings and Bonten, and on the walls, you can see a picture of Raigo-zu.
+When you head from the Five-Storied Pagoda to the north, you will get to the Kondo main hall, which is also designated as a National Treasure of Japan.
+The main hall is a rare example of a surviving Imperial court structure.

 When you walk to right from Kondo, you get to Kyozo, which is also designated as an Important Cultural Property.
 Inside Kyozo there are the complete Buddhist scriptures.
 (Normally Kyozo is not open to the public.)